frenchel/kwikpos-ph-playwright/README.md

 # KwikPOS PH – Web Test Automation with Playwright

 This project is a web test automation suite for KwikPOS PH (https://www.kwikpos.ph), built using Playwright.
-It showcases automated tests for forms, buttons, pricing plans, and site navigation.

 ## Project Features